nrfconnect/sdk-nrf/samples/bluetooth/central_and_peripheral_hr/README.rst

 For a simple echo test, you only need one additional device.
 Alternatively, you can use a smartphone providing the HRS functionality and a development kit running the :zephyr:code-sample:`ble_central_hr` sample.

-For testing, you can also use `nRF Connect for Desktop`_.
+For testing, you can also use the `Bluetooth Low Energy app`_.

 Overview
 ********

-The sample demonstrates the following Bluetooth® LE roles:
+The sample demonstrates the following Bluetooth LE roles:

   * Central role - Scans for a remote device providing Heart Rate Service.
   * Peripheral role - Advertises and exposes a Heart Rate Service.